-Find the freshest, lightest, and deepest snow for your next winter adventure with the new Snow Stations (Daily) map.
+Find the freshest, lightest, and deepest snow for your next winter adventure with the Snow Stations (Daily) map.
 This map taps into hundreds of remote SNOTEL and Canadian weather sensors to show just how much snow fell over the last 24 hours in mountain zones around the west.
-The map also gives water density readings to give you a sense of whether the new snow stacks up light and dry like Montana’s famous cold smoke or wet and heavy like Sierra cement.
+The map also provides water density readings to give you a sense of whether the new snow stacks up light and dry like Montana’s famous cold smoke or wet and heavy like Sierra cement.

 Real-Time Snow Data